WNEW-FM 102.7

 In September of 1974, John Lennon paid a (supposedly) surprise visit to Dennis Elsas to promote his new LP, "Walls and Bridges".
 Lennon stayed for several hours, talking about the album, but also playing disc jockey and reading spots

 Lennon wasn't a great jock--he didn't sound comfortable on the air, but he was a great sport and he brought some great records with him.
 Even though we had to scope the songs, especially check out "Daddy Rollin' Stone", an Otis Blackwell song recorded by Derek Martin in 1962 and Richie Barrett singing a Leiber-Stoller song, "Some Other Guy", a song the Beatles originally performed live.
-Now these are killer singles - the kind of rarities that oldies stations should be playing, but never do.
+These are killer singles - the kind of rarities that oldies stations should be playing today, but never do.

 This was radio at its best: a great DJ giving Lennon the freedom and the time to do his thing on the radio.
 No one cared that they were breaking format (they skip the first scheduled news segment) or not sticking to the normal song rotation.
 Elsas tied songs together that had similar musical themes in very interesting ways.